DariusNetX/BagBrain-Dashboard/replit.md

 ## Changelog

 - June 24, 2025.
-Enhanced BagBrain theming and built for deployment
+Complete BagBrain theming implementation
   - Moved all client files to root directory for simpler deployment
   - Removed /client folder that was causing deployment issues
   - Updated Vite scripts to work from root with proper host binding